-- code re-used and uniqueness by inheritance and encapsulation; - maintainability: changes in a superclass are seen by all subclasses; - Independence of code by encapsulation.
-Only the object's interface is seen by the outside world, not the implementation details; - high degree of organisation and modularity of the code.
-This is especially important for large projects; - makes you think before coding.
+- Code re-use and uniqueness by inheritance and encapsulation; - Maintainability: changes in a superclass are seen by all subclasses; - Independence of code by encapsulation.
+Only the object's interface is seen by the outside world, not the implementation details; - High degree of organisation and modularity of the code.
+This is especially important for large projects; - Makes you think before coding.

-The disadvantages:
+The disadvantages are: